mranisz/sa/README.md

 ##What is it?
 The library contains ...

-The current version of SA variants handles only the count query (i.e., returns the number of occurrences of the given pattern).

 ##Requirements
 The SA indexes require:
 - C++11 ready compiler such as g++ version 4.7 or higher